 The choice available to the amateur photographer is enormous though, with dozens of models spread across multiple different brands and all with their own positives and negatives.
-It can be tough to even know where to start looking, but that’s why we’re here!
+For a beginner, it can be tough to even know where to start looking, but that’s why we’re here!

-We’ve compiled a list of the very best beginner DSLRs for all budgets, or if you’ve decided that mirrorless cameras suit your needs more you can view our top beginner mirrorless cameras here.
+We’ve compiled a list of the very best DSLR cameras for beginners covering all budgets.
+Or, maybe you’ve decided that mirrorless cameras suit your needs?
+Check out our top beginner mirrorless cameras here.

 It’s true.
-Both Canon and Nikon cameras are capable of producing world-class DSLR bodies.
-Both have models suited to every photographer’s need, and both offer a huge variety of lenses.
-Choose whichever one feels the best for you.
+Both Canon and Nikon produce some world-class DSLR cameras.
+Both have models suited to every photographer’s need (including some of the best beginner DSLRs out there), and both offer a huge variety of lenses.
+Simply put, just choose whichever one feels the best for you.

 I personally shoot Nikon, but that’s just because that’s what I received as a present once and I’ve stuck with it due to investments in lenses.
-The one advantage I can definitely endorse Nikon for is their backwards compatibility though.
-The fact they haven’t changed lens mount means you can use old vintage lenses on your modern body, so there are some real bargains to be found.
+I can definitely endorse Nikon for their supreme backwards compatibility, which allows you to mount older vintage lens on your modern DSLR.

-To be clear, Canon and Nikon aren’t the only manufacturers of DSLRs capable of producing excellent cameras.
-There are plenty, but I would always recommend going with one of the big two, just because of the huge range and availability of lenses and accessories.
+To be clear, Canon and Nikon aren’t the only DSLR manufacturers capable of producing excellent cameras.
+There are plenty, but in most cases I would recommend going with one of the big two, simply because of the huge range and availability of lenses and accessories.
 It just makes life easier going forward in your photography career.

-Anyway, let’s get started and pick your first DSLR camera system!
+Anyway, let’s get started and pick out the best beginner DSLR for you!

 Nikon D3400 with 18-55mm lens

 I started off with a Nikon D3100 back in the day and it was excellent.
-Nikon have continued that trend with their 3xxx series, with the D3400 being the latest in the line.
-Design-wise it has changed little and offers very beginner-friendly learning modes to get you started.
+Nikon have continued that trend with their 3xxx series, with the D3400 being one of the newer models.
+Design-wise it has changed little, and the learning modes on offer make it a fantastic beginner DSLR camera.

 As far as image quality goes it’s hard to argue with their 24.2MP sensor, and versatile autofocus system.
-The most recent iteration has added in bluetooth capability as well, although some might be put off by the fact it doesn’t have a touchscreen.
-This does keep the price at an affordable sub £450 range though, and it’s a great starter camera.
+The D3400 has added in bluetooth capability as well, although some might be put off by the fact it doesn’t have a touchscreen.
+This does make it a very affordable camera though, and the release of the D3500 drove the price down even further.

 Overall it’s hard to find many flaws with the D3400.
 The 18-55mm lens it comes with is surprisingly good quality as well, even if the build quality does feel a little plasticky.